IRI-UW-Bioinformatics/flu-ngs/README.md

 Change the value of `cores` as you like.

-Inspect the HTML output in `results/qc-raw` and `results/qc-trimmed`.
+HTML QC reports are saved in `results/qc-raw` and `results/qc-trimmed`.

 ## IRMA

-Based on the QC results, you could at this point remove samples from `config.json` if you don't want IRMA to waste time analysing them.
+A config file `irma-config.json` is required to run IRMA.
+It could be identical to `qc-config.json`, but you could remove samples if any didn't pass QC.

 If you had set `"pair": ["combined", "paired", "unpaired"]` to look at different the quality of different types of reads, you may want to now set `"pair":
 ["combined"]` to just analyse the combined paired and unpaired reads, rather than conduct three analyses in parallel.